-East Asian producers have been able to move up from "captive networks" (in which producers are limited to the assembly of cut fabric following detailed instructions) into "relational value chains" entailing "more complex forms of coordination, knowledge exchange, and supplier autonomy" and permitting full-package production (Gereffi, Humphrey and Sturgeon 2003: 12).
+East Asian producers have been able to move up from "captive networks" (in which producers are limited to the assembly of cut fabric following detailed instructions) into "relational value chains" entailing "more complex forms of coordination, knowledge supplier autonomy" exchange, and and permitting full-package production (Gereffi, Humphrey and Sturgeon 2003: 12).
 There is a significant debate regarding whether East Asia's success can be replicated in a world increasingly dominated by large TNC retailers and producers.